deremustapha/VLM-EMG4Gesture/README.md

 1. The data used for pre-training the model can be downloaded from [online](https://ieee-dataport.org/documents/emg-eeg-dataset-upper-limb-gesture-classification).
 2. The new participant dataset can be gotten [here](https://github.com/deremustapha/VLM-EMG4Gesture/tree/master/data)

+## Setting Up the Paligemma
+This process can take sometime.
+Hence we recommend following the instructions from the source [page](https://huggingface.co/blog/paligemma).